Essad Toptani

 Essad Pasha Toptani (1863/1875 – 13 June 1920) was an Albanian politician who served as the third prime minister of Albania from 1914 to 1916.
 He previously established the Republic of Central Albania based in Durrës.
-An Ottoman army officer, he served as the Albanian deputy in the Ottoman Parliament and later cooperated with the Balkan League after the Balkan Wars.
+An Ottoman army officer, he served as the Albanian deputy in the Ottoman Parliament and later cooperated with the Balkan League after the Balkan Wars, including during the Siege of Scutari.
+As a result, he is regarded as a traitor by many Albanians.

 Biography

 Early life

 Delegation of the Ottoman Parliament to Sultan Abdul Hamid II.
 Left to right: Rear Admiral Arif Hikmet Pasha, Emanuel Karasu Efendi, Essad Pasha Toptani, Aram Efendi and Colonel Galip Bey (Pasiner), April 1909.

 Essad Toptani was born in 1863 in Tirana, Ottoman Empire (modern Republic of Albania), the son of Ali Toptani and Vasfije Alizoti.
 He was a member of the Toptani family, a prominent landowning Albanian noble family who helped found the current city of Tirana.
 From his mother's side of the family, he was first cousins with Aqif Pasha Biçakçiu as both their mothers were sisters.
 During Ottoman rule, Toptani served as a kaymakam and had command of the gendarmerie in Tirana.
 In 1908 Janina, he joined the Young Turks and the Ottoman parliament.
 In the aftermath of the 31 March incident, on 27 April 1909 four CUP members went to inform Sultan Abdul Hamid II of his dethronement, with Toptani being the main messenger saying "the nation has deposed you".
 As a result, the focus of the sultan's rage was toward Toptani whom Abdul Hamid II felt had betrayed him.
 The sultan referred to him as a "wicked man", given that the extended Toptani family had benefited from royal patronage in gaining privileges and key positions in the Ottoman government.